Puter-Apps/deploy-from-github/README.md

 1. Enter the URL of any GitHub repository
 2. Click "Deploy Repository" and authenticate with your Puter account
 3. The app automatically downloads all files from the repository
-4. Files are stored in your Puter drive and hosted on a unique subdomain
+4. Files are stored in your Puter account and hosted on a unique subdomain
 5. Access your live site immediately with the provided URL

 ## Technical Details

 This application uses:
-- **Puter SDK** for authentication, file system operations, and web hosting
+- **Puter.js** for authentication, file system operations, and web hosting
 - **GitHub API** to fetch repository content
 - **Vanilla JavaScript** for the frontend logic
 - **Modern CSS** with responsive design principles